OBOAcademy/obook/redesign/01_ontologyTermUse.md

 - Maybe the ontology you want to use does not have the term you want, so [make a term request to that ontology](#request)

 <a name="map"></a>
-## 5. Map local terminology to ontology terms
+## 5. Mapping local terminology to ontology terms

 Data can mapped to ontology terms manually, using spreadsheets, or via curation tools such as: